Freeness characterizations on free chaos spaces: Characterizations of asymptotic freeness

 which implies that $F$ and $G$ are free as they are determined by their moments. \end{proof} \begin{remark} {\rm Observe that the only difference between the proofs of Theorem \ref{freeustuzakaiwignercase} and Theorem \ref{asymptoticfreeustuzakaiwignercase} is the fact that in the non-asymptotic case, we have one additional step which states that the seemingly weaker condition $f \cont{1} g = 0$ a.e. implies that, for all $p=1, \ldots, n \wedge m$, $f \cont{p} g = 0$ a.e. (in the Wigner case) and that the condition $f \star_{1}^{0} g = 0$ a.e. implies that, for all $p=1, \ldots, n \wedge m$, $f \cont{p} g = 0$ and $f \smcont{p} g =0$ a.e. (in the free Poisson case).
 Recall that these implications do not necessarily hold true asymptotically, as pointed out in \cite[Remark 3.2]{nourdin_asymptotic_2014}.
 For instance, the sequence $\left\{ f_k \colon n\geq 1 \right\} \subset L^2 \left( \left[ 0,1 \right]^2 \right)$ given by

-satisfies $f_k \cont{1} f_k \converge 0$ a.e., although $f_k \cont{2} f_k = 1$ for all $k$.
+satisfies $f_k \cont{1} f_k \converge 0$ in $L^2(\R_+^{2})$, although $f_k \cont{2} f_k = 1$ for all $k$.
 As we directly assume the asymptotic equivalent of the conclusions of these implications, the same arguments as in the proof of Theorem \ref{freeustuzakaiwignercase} yield the desired conclusion in the proof of Theorem \ref{asymptoticfreeustuzakaiwignercase}. } \end{remark}